 There's two levels of this in Tangent Comics regarding the Sea Devils, amphibious fish people.
 For one, Sea Devils are scorned by humans as freaks, while most Sea Devils consider humans disgusting and barbaric.
 However, there are dozens of different tribes of Sea Devils (shark people, shrimp people, eel people, etc), and there's quite a bit of racial tension between them as well.

 In Alan Moore's miniseries Top 10, robots (or "Ferro-Americans") are second-class citizens.
 Pete Cheney, one of the main characters in the series, has clear anti-robot sentiments, freely using the term "clicker", which is established as a major slur.
 When the robotic Joe Pi joins the police squad Cheney belongs to, Pete attempts to put Joe down whenever he can - however, Joe usually wins the resulting battle of wits.
-Pete eventually loses his job after an unprovoked assault on Joe.
+In a sequel series, Pete eventually loses his job after an unprovoked assault on Joe.
 Joe also has to overcome the prejudices of his new partner.

 In addition to "clicker", this series also featured another piece of slang regarding robots.
 At one point, a robot derides Joe Pi as being too human by calling him "spambo".
 Not only is this a variant on an actual ethnic slur, it's also similar to terms like "coconut" (brown on the outside, white on the inside) and "banana" (yellow on the outside, white on the inside), because Spam is "metal on the outside, meat on the inside".